zs1g/page1testretype/configuration/project.md

 ---
 # Project configuration

-Retype will read the `retype.json` file for additional instructions on how to configure and build your project.
+Retype will read its configuration file for additional instructions on how to configure and build your project.

-The `retype.json` file is typically stored in the root of your project, although can be placed elsewhere.
+The file may be written in either JSON or YAML formats, and is typically stored in the root of your project, although can be placed elsewhere.
 Please ensure the `input` and `output` paths are correct if moved to a different location.

+Retype will look for configuration files in the following order:
+- `retype.yml`
+- `retype.yaml`
+- `retype.json`

 !!!
-After making a change to the `retype.json`, if you are running `retype watch`, Retype will automatically rebuild the project for you and your web browser will refresh with the changes.
+After making a change to the Retype configuration file, if you are running `retype watch`, Retype will automatically rebuild the project for you and your web browser will refresh with the changes.

 If you started the local web server using `retype run`, you'll need to call `retype build` to regenerate a :sparkles: sparkly :sparkles: fresh new build of the project, then manually refresh your web browser to see update.
 !!!

 The `retype.json` file is actually optional (not required), but is recommended as you will almost certainly want to customize some options, so adding a `retype.json` is a good first step.

-Running the command `retype init` will create a default `retype.json` file.
+Running the command `retype init` will create a default configuration in the `retype.yml` file.
 The following sample demonstrates a common set of configuration options and everything can be customized to your requirements.

 ```json Sample retype.json
 {